 With a standard banner, advertisers are essentially limited to a single interaction – tapping on the ad and redirecting their audience to a landing page.
-This landing page then needs to be optimized and performing well on mobile screens.
+This landing page needs to be optimized and perform well on mobile screens.

 But with mobile rich media ads, the ad unit itself can contain a wealth of different interaction types.
 In the case of some campaigns, you can even get them to convert within the ad itself – removing the need for a landing page entirely.

 Mobile rich media ads allow for engagement rates and also rates of interaction for every individual element within the ad.
 This helps to take the guesswork out of optimization.
-Knowing precisely which elements or behaviors are delivering better results, makes focusing on what’s working easier.
+Knowing precisely which elements or behaviours are delivering better results makes focusing on what’s working easier.

 Cost and Return

-With Flash and, still to a large extent, most HTML5 ads are time consuming to produce, sometimes with production times measured in days or weeks.
+Most HTML5 ads are time-consuming to produce, sometimes with production times measured in days or weeks.
 This long production time frequently leads to inflated costs.
 But all is not lost.

-It’s now possible to use existing to media assets in mobile rich media ads, without the need for HTML5, flash, builders or anything like that.
-Easy-to-use, template based platforms open up the playing field, allowing not just agencies, but SMEs and more to tap into rich media on mobile.
+It’s now possible to use existing media assets in mobile rich media ads without the need for HTML5, flash, builders or anything like that.
+Easy-to-use, template-based platforms open up the playing field, allowing not just agencies but SMEs and more to tap into rich media on mobile.